Avg: 3.1 from 42 votes

 p8 - traverse ledge (top of through-flake) to a bolt belay on left.
 30m 3rd class.

-p9 - climb flake and ramp up and right for a pitch ~40m 5.8
+p9 - climb flake and ramp up and left, then back right a bit for a pitch ~40m 5.8, two bolts once the good crack ennds

 p12 - 4th class up low angle slab (no pro) for full pitch to trees above.
 45m 4th class.
-Can escape into trees lower down if you want to.
+Can escape into trees lower down to the left if you want to. easiest way off is 10 m traverse hard left to the lowest trees, but there is more bushwacking this way.

 From here, hike and scramble up towards the top, pass the subsummit on the right side on a good ledge (exposed).